hyperledger-archives/sawtooth-core/docs/source/cli/sawtooth.rst

 ===================

 The ``sawtooth state list`` subcommand queries the Sawtooth REST API for a list of all state entries in the current blockchain state.
-It returns the address of each entry, its size in bytes, and the byte-encoded data it contains.
+This subcommand returns the address of each entry, its size in bytes, and the byte-encoded data it contains.
 It also returns the head block for which this data is valid.

-The state that is returned can be controlled using the subtree argument to specify an address prefix as a filter or a block id to use as the chain head.
+To control the state that is returned, use the ``subtree`` argument to specify an address prefix as a filter or a block id to use as the chain head.